-GPM Metals Inc. (the "Company" or "GPM") was incorporated under the Alberta Business Corporations Act on March 16, 1994, under the name of Minera Sierra Madre Inc. Effective December 15, 1999, the Company changed its name to M.S.A.
+GPM Metals Inc. (the "Company" or "GPM .") was incorporated under the Alberta Business Corporations Act on March 16, 1994, under the name of Minera Sierra Madre Inc. Effective December 15, 1999, the Company changed its name to M.S.A.
 Capital Corp. and, subsequently, on October 28, 2002, changed its name to Coronation Minerals Inc. On April 5, 2004, the Company filed articles of continuance and was continued under the Business Corporations Act (Ontario).
-On August 17, 2009, the Company announced that it had filed articles of amendment to change its name to Guyana Precious Metals Inc. Effective August 27, 2013, the Company changed its name to GPM Metals Inc. The primary office and principal place of business is located at 141 Adelaide Street West, Suite 1101, Toronto, Ontario, M5H 3L5.
+On August 17, 2009, the Company announced that it had filed articles of amendment to change its name to Guyana Precious Metals Inc. Effective August 27, 2013, the Company changed its name to GPM Metals Inc. The primary office is located at 141 Adelaide Street West, Suite 1101, Toronto, Ontario, M5H 3L5.

-During the first half of the year ended December 31, 2022, there were still outbreaks of COVID-19 ("Coronavirus") in some areas of Australia, which had a significant impact on the Company through the restrictions put in place by the Australian government regarding travel, business operations, and isolation/quarantine orders.
-These uncertainties have been reduced considerably during the second half of the year.
-The business environment has improved in the last three months of 2022.
-The uncertain impact of COVID has become manageable except for the ability to arrange meetings with the North Land Council of Australia.
+During the first half of the year ended December 31, 2023, there were still outbreaks of COVID-19 ("Coronavirus") in some areas of Australia, which had a significant impact on the Company through the restrictions put in place by the Australian government regarding travel, business operations, and isolation/quarantine orders.
+These uncertainties reduced considerably during the second half of the year.
+The business environment improved in the last three months of 2023.
+The uncertain impact of COVID has become manageable except for the meeting arrangement with the North Land Council of Australia.

 The Company is a development-stage entity that does not generate operating revenues and has limited financial resources.
 The Company is subject to risks and challenges similar to companies in a comparable stage of development.
 These risks include the availability of capital and risks inherent in the mining industry related to development, exploration, and operations, as well as global economic risks and commodity price volatility.
-The underlying value of the Company's mineral properties is entirely dependent on the Company's ability to obtain the necessary permits to operate and secure the required financing to complete the development of and establish future profitable production from its mineral assets or the proceeds from the disposition of its mineral properties.
+The underlying value of the Company's mineral properties is entirely dependent on the Company's ability to obtain the necessary permits to operate and secure the required financing to complete the development of, and establish future profitable production from its mineral assets or the proceeds from the disposition of its mineral properties.

-These consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board on a going concern basis, which assumes the Company will be able to meet its obligations and continue its operations for the next twelve months from December 31, 2022.
-On December 31, 2022, the Company had not yet achieved profitable operations, had an accumulated deficit of \$40.7 million since inception (December 31, 2022, \$40.3 million), and expects to incur further losses in the development of its business.
+These consolidated financial statements have been prepared using IFRS Accounting Standards ("IFRS"), as issued by the International Accounting Standards Board on a going concern basis, which assumes the Company will be able to meet its obligations and continue its operations for the next twelve months from December 31, 2023.
+On December 31, 2023, the Company had not yet achieved profitable operations, had an accumulated deficit of \$41.4 million since inception (December 31, 2023, \$40.7 million), and expects to incur further losses in the development of its business.